p-e-w/waidrin/.Requirements/Current State/Application Design Spec.md

 Contains the core logic of the application.

 *   **`state.ts`**: Manages the global application state using Zustand, including game data (world, characters, events, locations), user settings, and loaded plugins.
-It defines the `Plugin` interface, outlining methods that plugins can implement (e.g., `init`, `getBackends`, `onLocationChange`).
-It also configures the `zustand/persist` middleware for automatic state persistence.
+It defines the `Plugin` interface, outlining methods that plugins can implement (e.g., `init`, `getBackends`, `onLocationChange`, `getGameRuleLogic`).
+It also defines the `IGameRuleLogic` interface for abstracting game rule logic and includes `selectedPlugin` in `PluginWrapper` for dynamic game rule selection.
+It configures the `zustand/persist` middleware for automatic state persistence.
 *   **`backend.ts`**: Defines the `Backend` interface and a `DefaultBackend` class for communicating with AI models (OpenAI-compatible APIs).
 It handles API requests, streaming responses, and JSON schema validation.
 *   **`engine.ts`**: Contains the game's state machine logic, orchestrating the flow of the game.
 It uses the `backend` to generate narration, characters, locations, and actions based on the current game state and user input.
+It now leverages `getActiveGameRuleLogic()` to delegate game logic (such as protagonist generation, action resolution, and narration) to the active plugin, replacing the previous reliance on a global `isCombat` flag.
 It also handles state transitions between different "views" of the application and manages plugin lifecycle hooks.
 *   **`prompts.ts`**: Defines the various prompts used to interact with the AI model, constructing the system and user messages based on the current game state.
+It now also interacts with `IGameRuleLogic` to get dynamic content for prompts, such as protagonist biography guidance, modified protagonist prompts, and available actions.
 *   **`schemas.ts`**: Defines Zod schemas for validating data structures used throughout the application, ensuring data consistency and type safety.

 ### 2.2. `app` (Application Root & API Routes)